radiantlogic-v8/documentation-new/documentation/installation-guide/04-uninstalling-radiantone.md

 ### Clusters with Internal Zookeeper

-For cluster architectures using **internal Zookeeper** (i.e., Zookeeper included with the product), you must **unregister the node from the cluster before running the uninstaller**.
-Follow the steps below:
+For cluster architectures using **internal Zookeeper** (i.e., Zookeeper included with the product), unregister the node from the cluster before running the uninstaller by following the steps below:

  1. Detach the node to be uninstalled

     On the **node to be uninstalled**, stop all **RadiantOne services** (except for Zookeeper) and any running tools, then run:

     **Windows**

     ```bat
     <RLI_HOME>\bin\advanced\cluster.bat detach
     ````